mpcusack-sequelae/milvus-docs/site/es/fragments/faq_recall_rate_sq8_sq8h.md

+---

+---

-No, they have the same recall rate for the same dataset.
+<p>No, they have the same recall rate for the same dataset.</p>